ryansechrest/charm/README.md

 # Charm

-Charm is still in its early stages and continously evolving, so there is no documentsation yet.
+Charm is still in its early stages and continously evolving.
 Poke around the code if you're interested or take it for a spin in a development environment.

 ## Getting Started